enchiga/SteamIdler/README.md

 5. Click play on the game in your Steam library interface

 SteamIdler will not work for games that require a 3rd party launcher.
+SteamIdler is functional only on Windows OS (Known versions, Windows 10, Windows 10 S, and Windows 11)

 Thanks for using SteamIdler